DataKit API¶

 platform |

-The type of application, with optional values web/miniapp/android/ios , defaulting to web |
+The type of the application.
+Optional values are web/miniapp/android/ios , and the default is web |

 string |